laoer536/minipp/README.md

 > [!WARNING]
 >
 > ⚠️  At present, it only supports scanning TS projects or front-end react+ts engineering projects, considering that it only targets the source code files and ignores the project configuration files, so it will not scan files and folders outside the src directory.
+Need node version >=20.

 ## Features